xinyuzhang99/Data-Structures-and-Algorithms-with-LeetCode/BFS.md

     - Time complexity: O(N) --> traverse through each node in the tree, and each node is accessed once

+      - Each node is added to the queue once, and each node is removed from the queue once and processed once.
+So, despite the nested loop structure, the work done by the algorithm corresponds to processing each node exactly once, making the time complexity O(n).

       Space complexity: O(N) --> create a queue and N is the element in the queue (at most N elements)

   - <u>Method 2: DFS</u>